 The Giant Defy is an endurance focused model that boasts a hint of zip.
-There are seven models in the range at very different prices: we demystify the differences
+There are six models in the range at very different prices: we demystify the differences

 Giant Defy’s frame jargon explained